sidgurun/Lya_zelda/docs/Tutorial_MCMC.rst

           >>> log_V_in , log_N_in , log_t_in , log_E_in , W_in , z_in , Best = Lya.MCMC_get_region_6D( MODE , w_Arr , f_Arr , s_Arr , FWHM_t , PIX_t , LyaRT_Grid , Geometry )

-The varibles `log_V_in`, `log_N_in`, `log_t_in`, `log_E_in`, `W_in` and `z_in` are python lists of two elements containing the range where to spawn the walkers for the logarithmic of the expasion velocity, the logarithmic of the HI column density, the logarithmic of the dust optical, the logarithmic of the intrinsic equivalent width, the intrinsic width of the line and the redshift.
-For examplen, `z_in[0]` contains the minimum redshift and `z_in[0]` the maximum.
-Actually this step is not necessary and if you want you can continue without defininf these varibles or setting them as you please.
+The variables `log_V_in`, `log_N_in`, `log_t_in`, `log_E_in`, `W_in` and `z_in` are python lists of two elements containing the range where to spawn the walkers for the logarithmic of the bulk velocity, the logarithmic of the HI column density, the logarithmic of the dust optical, the logarithmic of the intrinsic equivalent width, the intrinsic width of the line and the redshift.
+For example, `z_in[0]` contains the minimum redshift and `z_in[0]` the maximum.
+Actually this step is not necessary and if you want you can continue without defining these variables or setting them as you please.
 Also, remember that these list only maker where the walkers are spawned.
 They might actually get outside this volume if the best fitting region is outside.

 Let's now run the MCMC: